electricimp/SpiFlashLogger/README.md

 ### write(*object*)

 Writes any serializable object to the memory allocated for the SPIFlashLogger.
 If the memory is full, the logger begins overwriting the oldest entries.
-If the provided object can not be serialized, the exception is thrown.
+If the provided object can not be serialized, the exception is thrown by the underlying serializer class.

 ```squirrel
 function readAndSleep() {